mwsohn/pwr.jl/README.md

 All functions in the original R package were ported.
 For each family of tests, four functions are additionally available that start with `power`, `samplesize`, `effectsize`, and `alpha` to specifically compute power, sample size, effect size, and alpha (Type I error), respectively.
 These functions were all exported, but the main tests were not and should be used with `pwr.` in front.

 `fzero` function in the `Roots.jl` module is used to solve power equations for unknown values, so you may see errors from it.
-These errors may arise because the unknown value could not be computed with the given values.
+These errors may arise because the unknown value could not be computed with the given values, notably sample sizes.
+If you have such an error, consider increasing the sample size or the effect size.

 ### pwr.AnovaTest